 The salary increases show up on balance sheets.
-For Keppel Corp., the world’s largest rig builder, wages and salaries surged 27 percent to $1.43 billion by 2011 from 2007, while the number of employees increased 5.7 percent over the same period, according to its annual reports.
+For Keppel Corp.
+(KPLM.SI), the world’s largest rig builder, wages and salaries surged 27 percent to $1.43 billion by 2011 from 2007, while the number of employees increased 5.7 percent over the same period, according to its annual reports.
 Nearly 90 percent of staff work in the oil rig division.

 Besides pay, companies try to attract talent with career opportunities.

 “An engineer does not need to stay an engineer all his life.
-I was trained as a naval architect and I practiced for a few years, but beyond that I was in management,” said Choo Chiau Beng, chief executive of Keppel Corp.
+I was trained as a naval architect and I practised for a few years, but beyond that I was in management,” said Choo Chiau Beng, chief executive of Keppel Corp.